Skip to content

 ctx.diagnostics.register(diagnostics)

-// Now you can emit codes through the shared logger:
+// Emit codes through the shared lookup:

 },